 We transcribed a non-native presenter giving a conference in English.
 The francophone public wanted a subtitled video of the presentation to ensure that the message was clearly understood internally.

 Subtitles are now also attached to video increasingly for use by visually impaired or hard-of-hearing users.
-Subtitles are used to ensure compliance with EU legislation to provide access to persons with such disability.
+Subtitles are used to ensure compliance with EU legislation to provide access to hard of hearing and deaf people.

 Subtitles output files in SRT format, or incrusted into the video, are subject to estimate.